Position summary

 - Tsongkhapa — Burton acknowledges the dGe lugs pa “emptiness of emptiness” solution as “the most ingenious attempted solution” to the nihilism paradox

-- Gorampa — mentioned as holding the “trans-rational gnosis” interpretation
+- Gorampa — mentioned as holding the “trans-rational gnosis” interpretation; the target (with Mipham) of Burton’s Ch 3 critique of interpretation (1)

 - Eighth Karmapa — mentioned as holding the nature of things to be “quite ‘other’ than the conceptualisable world”